BohemianCodes/100-days-of-code/log.md

 **Thoughts** I am thinking about starting to build a portfolio and start creating a few projects myself to get into the habit!

+### Day 16: June 12, Monday

+**Today's Progress**: 2 hours of Skillcrush-Wordpress course and a few challenges in Rob Percival's course (JavaScript Loops, If and For statements)

+**Thoughts** I am very happy to be a full time webdev student now.
+Having so much time to learn is a real priviledge and so much fun.
+Side note: Skillcrush and "The complete Web Dev course 2.0 have become fixed parts of my daily schedule and from now on I will only refer to them very shortly: "Skillcrush" and "WebDev2.0".
+I will also not incluse the links anymore.

+**Link(s) to courses**
+1. The Complete Web Developer Course 2.0 by Rob Percival https://www.udemy.com/the-complete-web-developer-course-2/learn/v4/
+2. Skillcrush's Freelance WordPress Developer Blueprint https://skillcrush.com/blueprint/learn-wordpress/

 <!--### Day 1: June 27, Monday

 <!--**Today's Progress**: I've gone through many exercises on FreeCodeCamp.